-Since 2021, the Group has integrated non-financial items in its medium-term financial plan (MTP) to assign CO_2 budgets.
 The GBUs develop their operational decarbonization strategy so as not to exceed the limits set (budget N+1, 2025, 2030 and 2045 limits).

 As of 2023, an infra-annual management of emissions will be conducted using quarterly GHG indicators.
-It will be integrated in the management dialog on the operational and financial performance via the Quarterly Business Reviews (QBR).
+It will be integrated in the management dialog on the operational and financial performance via the Quarterly Business Reviews (QBR). the Group has developed a CO2 budget management tool similar to the management of CAPEX budgets.